Archi025/MySQL-Customer-Product-Analysis/README.md

 # MySQL-Customer-Product-Analysis
+Overview

-This SQL project demonstrates practical use of SQL concepts including INNER JOIN, GROUP BY, ORDER BY, SUBSTRING functions, subqueries, CASE statements, and views.
-The project focuses on querying and analyzing structured data from customer and product-related tables to extract meaningful insights and improve data handling skills.
+This project demonstrates the use of SQL for data analysis and database querying.
+The project includes queries performed on customer and product datasets to practice real-world SQL operations and analytical thinking.

+**SQL Concepts Used**

+INNER JOIN
+GROUP BY
+ORDER BY
+SUBQUERIES
+CASE Statements
+VIEWS
+STRING Functions (SUBSTRING)

+**Project Goals**

+Practice writing efficient SQL queries
+Understand relationships between tables
+Perform data filtering, grouping, and analysis
+Create reusable SQL views

+**Tables Used**

+Customers Table
+Products Table